Sishir-Stha/FareUpdaterApi/README.md

 - Started work on Fare data retireve endpoint
 - Managed the project structure
 - The fare Data retrived endpoint complete and integrated in front end - [ First commit of day ]
+- The fare Update endpoint competed and integrated with the frontend -[ Last Commit of the day]

 📄 License